lootie/Multitaper.jl/docs/src/k_univariate.md

   * `k` -- the number of Slepian tapers
   * `t` -- the vector containing the time indicees
   * `f` -- the frequency of interest, between 0 and beta
-  * `beta` -- the unequal sampling equivalent to the Nyquist rate

 The outputs are
   * `lambda` -- the concentrations of the missing-data Slepians
   * `u` -- length(t) times k matrix containing the missing-data Slepians
-  * `R` -- Cholesky factor for the generalized eigenvalue problem

 !!!
 This function is known to occasionally have numerical errors in computing the Cholesky factors of the genealized eigenvalue problem, so use at own risk.
 For